decyphertek-io/decyphertek/docs/Jenkins.md

     $ sudo systemctl status jenkins
     # If change never loads, try $ sudo apt remove jenkins $ sudo apt install jenkins
     # This will keep you config change and upon reinstall load the right to the right port.
+    # This should make this conf /etc/systemd/system/jenkins.service.d/override.conf
+    # This can be edited  $ sudo systemctl edit jenkins
     # Log stored here if any - /var/log/jenkins/jenkins.log
     # http://localhost:8081 or http://localhost:8080
     # Login with admin password and run thru setup.